s0schen/powerwall_monitor/readme.md

 ### InfluxDB

-* Connect to the Influx database shell: `docker exec -it influxdb influx < influxdb.sql`
+* Connect to the Influx database shell: `docker exec -it influxdb influx`
-* At the database prompt, you will need to enter (copy/paste) the following commands after you adjust the timezone (tz) as appropriate:
+* At the database prompt, you will need to enter (copy/paste) the following commands after you adjust the timezone (tz) as appropriate.
+If you are on a Mac you can `pbcopy < influxdb.sql` to grab the edited version into your clipboard for pasting or you can grab the commands below (also in [influxdb.sql](influxdb.sql)):
 	```sql
 	USE powerwall
 	CREATE RETENTION POLICY raw ON powerwall duration 3d replication 1